gzachariadis/Python.Challenges/README.md

 ##### Objective

-Your goal is to create a function that removes the first and last characters of a string.
+- Write a Function that removes the first and last characters of a string.

 ##### Constraints